Kwon Sungdong Pleads Innocence in Final Statement

 Prosecution Requests 4 Years in Prison and Forfeiture of 100 Million Won

-Kwon Sungdong, a member of the People Power Party who was indicted and detained on charges of receiving 100 million won from the Unification Church, pleaded not guilty in his final statement, saying, "I never received 100 million won.
-I feel a pain that pierces my chest."
-The special prosecutor's team led by Min Jungki requested a four-year prison sentence for Kwon.
+Kwon Sungdong, a member of the People Power Party who has been indicted and detained on charges of receiving 100 million won from the Unification Church, pleaded not guilty in his final statement, saying, "I never received 100 million won.
+I feel a pain as if my chest is being pierced."
+The special prosecutor's team led by Min Junggi requested a four-year prison sentence for Kwon.

 Kwon Sungdong, a member of the People Power Party, is attending the first trial for the case of receiving illegal political funds from the Unification Church at the Seoul Central District Court in Seocho-dong, Seoul, on the 3rd.